 Many consumer-facing industries rely on their ability to collect and process customer data.
 It has become a key element for corporate innovation and digital transformation.
 However fast-evolving data protection laws are constantly reshaping the data landscape.
 The organizational ability to overcome sensitive data usage restrictions while safeguarding customer privacy will be a key driver of tomorrow’s successful businesses.

-This blog presents ten concrete applications for privacy-preserving synthetic data that could help businesses maintain a competitive advantage:
+This blog presents ten concrete applications and use case for synthetic data that could help businesses maintain a competitive advantage:

 In a previous post, we talked about the benefits that privacy-preserving synthetic data brought to enterprises, notably in terms of data agility and value creation.
 The underlying reason is that, with the appropriate privacy guarantees, privacy-preserving synthetic data is a type of anonymized data.
 Thus, it falls out of the scope of personal data protection laws.
 This, in turn, reduces for organizations the restrictions associated with the use of sensitive data while safeguarding individuals’ privacy.
 It’s particularly valuable in heavily regulated industries, as we’ll see through the following use-cases.

 Among these heavily regulated industries, we find the healthcare and medical industry, where data is historically highly sensitive.
 In Europe, the GDPR strictly regulates the processing of health data.
 In addition to the standard requirements for the processing of personal data, health data is often subject to an additional layer of protection.
 In the US for example, a specific set of regulations protects health data.
 The Health Insurance Portability and Accountability Act (HIPAA) and the Health Information Technology for Economic and Clinical Health Act (HITECH) both regulate the storing and processing of personally identifiable medical data.

 User-centered industries such as the insurance industry are also subject to strong data protection laws.
 In a recent post, we described the challenges faced by Swiss insurance companies with the on-going revision of the Swiss Federal Act on Data Protection (FADP).
 In general, synthetic data represents an opportunity for the insurance industry.